Madani00/Philosophers/README.md

 A mutex  is a synchronization primitive used to protect shared resources from simultaneous access by multiple threads.
 It ensures that only one thread can access a critical section at a time, preventing race conditions.

-## idk if i have to check them or NO
-./philo 4 390 200 200  (if 390 < 200 + 200 propably someone is gonna die)
-arguable depends on campus : everytime philo eats you need to update his last meal time, as soon as he takes both forks

 ## what is POSIX
 - Unix → The original OS (old operating system).
 - Linux → A free, Unix-like OS, Ubuntu, Fedora .. (not Unix, just was inspired by it).
 - - POSIX C Rules for making OSes behave like Unix (standards consisting of libraries, macros, system call, threading functions).
 - - SUS (Single UNIX Specification) → A strict certification for "real Unix" systems.
 - GNU (linux kernel + gnu tools) → is an operating system that is free software, it consists of GNU packages (programs specifically released by the GNU Project) , is a project aiming to create a completly free operationg system

 ## Bonus Fact:

 - Threads are lighter than processes (faster to create/destroy).
 - Threads share code, data, and files but have independent registers and stacks.
 - the scheduler may decided to run Thread 2 first even though Thread 1 was created earlier
 - printf uses buffered output by default.
 Without synchronization, output can appear corrupted or missing
--  pthread_create(&thr1, NULL, &hi, NULL);       // every thread we call have its own 'hi' function
+-  pthread_create(&thr1, NULL, &hi, NULL);       // every thread we call have its own 'hi' function , bc it is on stack
 -  Normal thread Termination is  function 'hi' completes execution and returns (NULL).
 - Each thread has its own stack: if you have a locally-allocated variable inside of some function a thread is exe-